When to Use -lo, -la, -no, and -na in European Portuguese

 Ele vai fazer a cama.Ele vai fazê-la.

-Don’t worry if you forget the accent mark occasionally or mix up the -no and -lo at first.
-The goal right now is just to recognize the verb hiding inside the weird, alien word so you don’t get lost in a sentence.
+Don’t worry if you forget the accent mark sometimes or mix up -no and -lo at first.
+The goal right now is to recognize the verb hiding inside the strange-looking word so you don’t get lost in the middle of a sentence.

 Frequently Asked Questions

 [!faq]- Do Brazilians use these forms?
-Generally, no. In Brazilian Portuguese, it is much more common to use the pronoun at the start of the verb phrase (e.g., Me dá) or use the object pronoun ele/ela as a direct object (e.g., Eu vi ele), which is grammatically incorrect in European Portuguese.
-If you want to sound Portugal Portuguese, you need to use the -lo and -no forms.
+Generally, no. Brazilian Portuguese tends to put the pronoun at the start of the verb phrase (Me dá) or use ele/ela as a direct object (Eu vi ele), which is considered incorrect in European Portuguese.
+If you want to sound like you are speaking the Portugal variety, the -lo and -no forms are part of the package.

 [!faq]- Is this formal or casual?
 It is standard.
-While you might hear some slangy speech drop the object pronoun entirely, using fê-lo or dão-no is not “fancy” or “aristocratic.”
-It is simply how the language is spoken and written correctly in Portugal.
-You will still hear it in shops, cafes, and on the news, etc.
+Some casual speech drops the object pronoun entirely, but fê-lo or dão-no is not “fancy” or “aristocratic.”
+It is simply how the language is written and spoken correctly in Portugal.
+You will hear it in shops, cafes, on the news, and so on.

-[!faq]- Why does ‘tens’ not become ‘ten-lo’?
-This specific rule applies to direct object pronouns.
-The verb ter (to have) is transitive, but we don’t usually say “I have it” in the same way we say “I see it.”
-However, following the S-drop rule, if you did use it, tu tens + o would indeed follow the pattern.
-But focus on the high-frequency verbs listed above first.
+[!faq]- Why doesn’t ‘tens’ become ‘ten-lo’?
+The rule applies to direct object pronouns.
+Ter (to have) is transitive, but in everyday speech we don’t usually say “I have it” the way we say “I see it.”
+That said, following the S-drop rule, tu tens + o would technically follow the pattern.
+Focus on the high-frequency verbs above first.

-[!faq]- How do I pronounce the accent marks like á and ê?
-The acute accent (á) opens the vowel sound, like the “a” in “father.”
-The circumflex accent (ê) closes the sound, making it deeper and more nasal, somewhat like the “a” in “about” or the “e” in “hey” without the glide.
-This distinction is important because it keeps the stress on that final syllable after the R is dropped.
+[!faq]- How do I pronounce the accents like á and ê?
+The acute accent (á) opens the vowel, like the “a” in “father.”
+The circumflex (ê) closes the sound, making it deeper, somewhere between the “a” in “about” and the “e” in “hey” without the glide.
+The distinction matters because it keeps the stress on that final syllable after the R drops away.

 Photo of Justin Borge